Sunderland College: Bede Campus

 The college's Bede Campus, which is situated close to Sunderland City Centre on Durham Road (A690), is in the buildings of the former Bede School which began as Sunderland Higher Grade School in 1890 (near the West Park, now the site of Sunderland Civic Centre).
 In 1905 the school was renamed Bede Collegiate School, with separate Boys and Girls' Schools, and in 1927 the foundation stones were laid for new school buildings on Durham Road, current site of Bede Campus of Sunderland College.
 Following the Education Act 1944 the two schools became Grammar Schools: the Girls' School had around 500 girls in the 1950s, and by the 1960s the Boys' School had over 900 boys.
 In 1971 Bede School became a co-educational non-selective Comprehensive School, closing in 1991 a year after celebrating its centenary.
 Both the Boys' and Girls' Schools of the original school and the successor Comprehensive School were referred to, locally, as Bede School or 'The Bede'.

 Bede Campus is the specialist centre for health and care, digital, A-Levels, sports and visual and performing arts courses.

 It is home to a dedicated sixth form for academic study, science labs, health simulation ward, digital suite, Sports Academy and £11 million Arts Academy.
 The campus also includes a Goals Soccer Centre with all-weather 3G 5-a-side pitches.

 City Campus

 In Sunderland, the £30 million City Campus has equipment for vocational study from specialist construction and engineering workshops to a simulated aircraft for Travel and Tourism students.
 In addition there is commercial hair, barbering and beauty salons, a travel agency, restaurant and kitchens.

 Washington Campus

 In September 2006, Sunderland College opened its new £10 million Washington campus on Stone Cellar Road in Washington, Tyne and Wear.
 It is on the site of the former Usworth School just off the A195 near the junction with the A194(M) in Usworth and Concord.
+Washington is in process of being repurposed.

+HICSA Campus

+HISCA (Home Innovation and Construction Skills Academy) was first planned in 2021, and construction began in December 2023, and officially opened on 7 November 2025.
+The campus is located on a former engine shed at Monkwearmouth, just outside of the Stadium of Light and Sunderland City Centre.
+The site offers wooden housing construction in a workshop space, and has a support needs area and cafe on site.